lifemikey/objectstorage-swift/connect-object-storage-using-cloudfuse.md

 Your `authurl` depends on the location of your {{site.data.keyword.objectstorageshort}}.
 {:tip}

 You can set more option for the {{site.data.keyword.objectstorageshort}} mount.
-These options are located under the `USE:` section in the `README` file found in the `cloudfuse .tar` file.
+These options are located under the `USE:` section in the `README` file that is located in the `cloudfuse .tar` file.
 A common option is the following setting.

 ```
 cache_timeout